trilitech/tezos-developer-docs/docs/developing/testnets.md

 When the protocol is activated, the corresponding protocol test network can be a good network for a baker to run tests with the current version of the protocol, because these networks are lightweight to bootstrap and have reduced context sizes.

-On the other hand, these networks may be less convenient for smart contract or dApp developers to use, because they have a limited life span and tend to be less supported by services like indexers and other tools.
+On the other hand, these networks may be less convenient for smart contract or dApp developers to use because they have a limited life span and tend to be less supported by services like indexers and other tools.

 ### Periodic test networks